 There are a number of resources on the Internet with instructions on how to make your own herbal press.
 Be sure to use food-grade components if making your own.

-- If you don't have the money for a press, The New Homemaker offers practical tips for making press-free tinctures.
+- If you don't have the money for a press, Inhabitat offers practical directions for making press-free tinctures.

 - Herbal Tincture Making has more information on making your own herbal tinctures.